Oikio/clean-architecture-fe/readme.md

 # State
 State as stream.
-Actions are dumb store updaters.
+StateUpdaters are dumb store updaters.
-Actions should work only with their own subject.
+StateUpdaters should work only with their own Cell.
-Selectors are optional, you might not need them because you just use streams that you need.
+Selectors are optional, you might not need them because you just use streams which you need.

-Computed state should be in useCases, as long as it's part of business logic.
-If you want to use redux, see redux-observable, it's very promising library.
+#Dispatcher
+Dispatcher is a stream of intents for useCases
+Dispacther provides dispatch method for intents

+# Intents
+Intents are dispatching events to Dispatcher
+They are the only way to update useCases and can be used in top layer of application (in Components, Services and etc)

 # UseCases
-UseCases are reactive streams
+UseCases are streams subscribed to Dispatcher
 UseCases should contain just business logic.
-UseCases always return streams.
 UseCases should know nothing about outer scope, but contracts.
 If you want to use libraries like validation, ajax and so on inside useCases, use, but treat them as contracts then.

-#Actions

 # Components
-Components can only use useCases to interact with outer scope.
+Components can only use intents to interact with outer scope.
-Outer knowledge should only come from state streams or useCases (e.g. if it's computed state).
-Local state is appreciated especially if it's related to view.
+Outer knowledge should only come from state or computedState steams Local state is appreciated especially if it's related to view.
-Components could be from any library, I will use React or Mithril, but it's an implementation detail
+Components can be from any library, I will use React, but it's an implementation detail

 Gateways, services and utils represent everything else.

-# NOTES:
-Types are mess right now

 # TODO:
-Fix HMR with RxJS
+Fix HMR for RxJS
 Decide about namings (stateUpdater, intent and useCase should be devided)
 Observable type are wrong (they have all operators in types), fidn the solution
 Decide how flow of useCases, computedState, reactiveRules will work